watthem/matthewhendricks.net/blog/posts/SundaeSwap on Cardano Testnet.md

 Let's simplify before we get started.

-Cardano is a decentralized ledger that works similar to Ethereum, but works more closely to Bitcoin.
-Although only in how it signs and stores transactions.
+Cardano is a decentralized ledger that works similarly to Ethereum, but signs and stores transactions more closely to Bitcoin.
 It's important to understand the Ethereum keeps a real-time "Account" model, similar to how a bank does.
-Cardano has gone back to the drawing board and offers an extension to the [uXTO model](https://en.wikipedia.org/wiki/Unspent_transaction_output) and provides a new way to process and assign ownership to objects on a blockchain.
+Cardano has gone back to the drawing board and offers an extension to the [uXTO model](https://en.wikipedia.org/wiki/Unspent_transaction_output), and provides a new way to process and assign ownership to objects on a blockchain.

 I believe it’s important to understand because there will be a fundamental difference.
-Coming from other blockchains, we need to adjust expectations of how a DEX works
+Coming from other blockchains, we need to adjust expectations of how a DEX works.

 But today we're talking about SundaeSwap, so let's get to it!

 ## Welcome and Onboarding

+To get started, go to https://sundaeswap.finance and you're prompted to download and install the [Nami Wallet](https://namiwallet.io/) for your desktop as a Chrome, Brave, or Edge extension.
+This also requires you to set up a Nami wallet pass phrase and password.
+Once set up, you can send [Cardano's testnet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/) funds to your new Nami address.

 ![https://mscott.b-cdn.net/images/sundaeswap/welcometopublictestnetbeta20211211224241.png](https://mscott.b-cdn.net/images/sundaeswap/welcometopublictestnetbeta20211211224241.png)

-- There's an intro welcoming you to set up [Nami Wallet](https://namiwallet.io/) (I already had installed), Connecting the Wallet, and Funding the account.
+- There's an intro welcoming you to set up **Nami Wallet browser extension**, then **Connect** and **Fund** Your Wallet.
 Nami is the only supported wallet, but works similar to [Yoroi](https://yoroi-wallet.com/#/) or [MetaMask](https://metamask.io/).

 ![https://mscott.b-cdn.net/images/sundaeswap/sweetexchangeconnectwalletprompt20211211211747.png](https://mscott.b-cdn.net/images/sundaeswap/sweetexchangeconnectwalletprompt20211211211747.png)

-- The home page updates to a screen showing a few tokens.
-Users need to connect their wallet to interact with these.
+> _Note_: I already had Nami installed with **testnet funds**.
+If you're coming from Daedalus/Yoroi, read the Nami Wallet FAQ as their disclaimer says they "prefer to create a new wallet for Nami to avoid confusion and keep the user experience great".

 ![https://mscott.b-cdn.net/images/sundaeswap/mobilewalletprompt20211211225707.png](https://mscott.b-cdn.net/images/sundaeswap/mobilewalletprompt20211211225707.png)